BGamber/batchAssert/README.md

 # batchAssert
-Assert testing module for explicit pass/fail console output, with optional AssertException bypass.
+Assert testing module for explicit pass/fail console output, with optional AssertionError bypass.
  * _Props to @SagePadawan for helping me out with this!_

 ## What is batchAssert?